gbmhunter/blog/content/programming/languages/python/python-threading/index.md

 author: gbmhunter
 date: 2015-01-02 21:43:24+00:00
 draft: false
-title: Threading
+title: Python Threading
 type: page
-url: /programming/languages/python/threading
 ---

 ## Overview

 Python supports threading.
 However, because of the GIL lock, only one thread is allowed to run at once.
-There Python threading supports concurrency, but not parallelizm.
+There Python threading supports _concurrency_, but not _parallelism_.
+This makes Python **threading suitable for IO bound operations, but not for processor bound operations**.
 Most threading functions are made available by adding the code `import threading` to the top of your Python script.

 ## Gracefully Exiting Multiple Threads